sinux-l5d/cloud-archtecture-ca1/README.md

 The repos contains:

-- order_roiter - Code for the application's Lambda function.
+- order_router - Code for the application's Lambda function.
 <!-- events - Invocation events that you can use to invoke the function.-->
 - tests - Integration tests for the application code.
 - template.yaml - A template that defines the application's AWS resources.
+- setup.sh - Deploy the lambda
+- teardown.sh - Delete the stack and SAM bucket files
+- test.sh - Automatic and manual test.
+Manual send orders one by one
+- order_processor.sh - Script for a store to retrieve orders

 ## Lifestyle scripts